 Want to set up your favourite metrics and dashboards to print or save as PDFs?
-Welcome to the first, lightweight version of our printing feature – browser-based printing.
-A more advanced offering will be available soon but, in the meantime, this simplified method will help you print and share all of your essential metrics.
+Welcome to the lightweight version of our printing feature – browser-based printing.
+For a more advanced offering with customizable options, go here.

 How do I print copies of my metrics and dashboards?